 If the market you’re in is even remotely competitive, you need to compete on customer service.

-Offering self-service will help you improve your customer satisfaction levels, solve more support tickets, and enable you to compete not just on product quality and brand, but on customer support.
+Offering self-service as part of your customer service helpdesk you improve your customer satisfaction levels, solve more support tickets, and enable you to compete not just on product quality and brand, but on customer support.

-Without a self-service portal, you have two options:
+Without a customer self-service portal, you have two options: